tiredbunny/tiredbunny.github.io/pages/dominocastle.md

 **Repository**:
 <a href="https://github.com/tiredbunny/DominoCastle"><i class="fa fa-github" style="font-size:24px"></i></a>

-**Final build**:
+**Final build** (Windows):
 <a href="https://drive.google.com/open?id=0ByRMOIz9rEO0MkU2cUtWSXlfd3M"><i class="fa fa-download" style="font-size:24px"></i></a>

 **Description**:

 This game was our entry for a game jam event at [gamedev.net](https://www.gamedev.net/).
-We had to make a game in one week based on any two out of the following four themes:  Chain Reaction, Assassination, Alien Invasion, and Castles.
-We choose “Chain Reaction” and “Castles.”

-Our game’s goal is to destroy as many towers as possible, which are made up of dominos.
+The game’s goal is to destroy as many towers as possible, which are made up of dominos.
 You jump from one domino to another and start a chain reaction to make the towers fall.

 **Game engine**: UE4